jwpaine/Flex/README.md

 ### Architecture

 The Flex MTL codebase is seperated into two parts: **velocity templates**, and **skeleton library**.
-On the velocity template side, there are three core elements supporting modularity on Flex, each of which provide a layer of abstraction over underlying static templates:
+On the velocity template side, there are three core patterns on Flex, each of which provide a layer of abstraction over underlying static templates:

 ---
-#### Partials
+1. #### Partials

-Velocity provides the macro #parse, which allows us to parse in a named template, directly.
+Velocity provides the macro `#parse`, which allows us to parse in a named template, directly.

 * Use `#parse("template_name.vm")` when parsing templates stored in the MTL

 * Use `#parse("/$vendorSettingsDTO.vendorId/$vendorSettingsDTO.themeId/template_name.vm")` when parsing templates, local to your shop.

 Building on top of the `#parse()` macro, **partials** are used to help de-couple template parsing.
-Take for example the category.vm template for a shop on C1 or C2: this template parses in an MTL template responsible for rendering category items, by calling `#parse("libpartCategoryProductList.vm")`.
-If you wishe to modify functionality within libpartCategoryProductList.vm, without affecting other shops on the cluster, you'll need to comment out that #parse, and replace it with the *contents of*  libpartCategoryProductList.vm --
+Take for example the category.vm template for a shop on C1 or C2: this template parses in a template from the MTL which is responsible for rendering category items, by calling `#parse("libpartCategoryProductList.vm")`.
+If you wish to modify functionality within libpartCategoryProductList.vm, without affecting other shops on the cluster, you you need to comment out that `#parse` statement, and replace it with the *contents of*  libpartCategoryProductList.vm --

-For a Flex site, within category.vm, we're also relying upon an MTL template to extend to our category.vm template the ability to render category items; however, we're calling `#renderPartials('category-content')` instead.
-When this macro is rendered, if local template `/$vendorSettingsDTO.vendorId/$vendorSettingsDTO.themeId/category-content.vm` was found when the partial was *initialized* when calling `#usePartials('category-content')` at the top of the template, than the content of that local template is rendered.
+For a Flex site, we're also relying upon an MTL template for render category items; however, we're calling `#renderPartials('category-content')` instead.
+When this `#renderPartials` macro is rendered, if local template `/$vendorSettingsDTO.vendorId/$vendorSettingsDTO.themeId/category-content.vm` was found when the partial was *initialized* when `#usePartials('category-content')` was called at the top of the template, than the content of that local template is rendered.
 If a local version was not found, than the global template `lib_category-content.vm` would be rendered.
-An error will offer when `#usePartials(partial_name)` is called, if neither an MTL nor local version exists.
-This general pattern allows us to create an alias for templates, and helps to keep things modular.
+An error will offer when `#usePartials(partial_name)` renders, if neither an MTL nor local version exists.
+This general pattern allows us to create an alias for templates.

 The MTL template `lib_macros_partials.vm` contains the code responsible for using and rendering partials.
 Open this template to explore the underlying mechanics if desired!

 ---
-#### Dependencies
+2. #### Dependencies

 Making use of dependency patterns allows us to break coherent functionality off into it's own discrete ‘contract’, leading to code that is easier to manage, test, and re-use.